This new mural at Oak Avenue Elementary School in Los Altos, California is titled “Peace in our World.”

 The Oak principal and PTA approached me because they wanted to create a work of art that would celebrate the international community at the school.
 Specifically, they wanted to include a map of the world in the artwork, since they already had a map of the United States painted on their playground.

-The map concept was a struggle for me because a world map resonates with the literal, analytical side of my brain.
+A map mural concept was a struggle for me because a world map resonates with the literal, analytical side of my brain.
 It’s a technical depiction of the landmasses on earth.
-How could I add more depth, symbolism, and meaning to the world map image?
+How could I add more depth, symbolism, and meaning to a world map painting?
 How could I turn it into a work of art?
 I mulled over ideas for a while, and it felt like trying to rhyme with orange.
 The world map reminds me of… nothing but the world map.

 I offered the school three design directions.